lenimbugua/task-frontend/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies by running `pnpm install`.
-3. Run the application with `pnpm run dev`.
+3. Run the application with `pnpm dev`.
-4. Navigate to the address displayed on your cli in your web browser to view the application.
+4. Navigate to the address displayed on your terminal in your web browser to view the application.

 ## Usage